How to Hide Google Search History and Stop It From Tracking?

 Delete Current Data and Prevent Future Collection

-Visit the My Activity page in your Google Account.
-Click on the vertical ellipsis () and then click on the “Delete Activity By” option.
+Go to the My Activity page in your Google Account.
+Click the vertical ellipsis (⋮) and then “Delete Activity By”.

 Use TOR